From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Complete Bernstein functions and complete monotonicity

-The following results are adapted from \cite{ssv}. \begin{theorem} A function $f:]0,\infty[\to [0,\infty[$ such that $f(0+)$ exists is a complete Bernstein function if, and only if, it has an analytic extension to the cut complex plane $\comp\setminus ]-\infty,0]$ such that $\Im z\cdot \Im f(z) \geq 0$, that is, $f$ preserves upper and lower half planes. \end{theorem} A proof can also be found in \cite{jac-book-3}.
-This geometric description can be used to show that, for any $f\not\equiv 0$,
+The following statements are taken from \cite{ssv}. \begin{theorem} A function $f\dvtx(0,\infty)\to[0,\infty)$ such that $f(0+)$ exists is a complete Bernstein function if and only if it has an analytic extension to the cut complex plane $\mathbb{C}\setminus(-\infty,0]$ such that $\Im z\cdot\Im f(z) \geq0$, that is, $f$ preserves upper and lower half-planes.
+In particular, all complete Bernstein functions are of the form